 Some of my favorite suggestions:

 - Try to pick a flight time which departs early in the morning or after naptime.
 The plane environment is new and full of stimulation and it may take your little one some time to settle down.
 A well-rested baby will do better with the excitement and be ready to nap after checking it all out.

 - Time sleep accordingly.
 If you need to start making changes a few days ahead of time, do so.
 If you must, choose an overnight flight so you know sleeping will be semi-regular.

 - Pack two bags.
 One with all your backup supplies to go in the overhead container and another one with just the basics which can live at your feet.

 - Extra everything.
-Diapers, wipes, burp cloths, sippy cups, socks (seriously, where do they throw those socks?) and of course bottles if you choose to pump.
+Baby diapers, baby wipes, burp cloths, sippy cups, socks (seriously, where do they throw those socks?) and of course bottles if you choose to pump.

 - A pacifier or breastfeeding can help with ear popping during takeoff and landing.